Xilinx/VMC_Help/AIE/AIE_Graph_Function/README.md

 selected.

 #### Graph Header file(\*.h)
-> This is the mandatory string that specify the file (.h), where the application graph class is defined and the Adaptive Data Flow (ADF) header (adf.h), kernel function prototypes are included.
+> This is the mandatory string that specifies the file (.h), where the application graph class is defined and the Adaptive Data Flow (ADF) header (adf.h), kernel function prototypes are included.
 This parameter is only visible when you choose the Header file (\*.h) option in the Graph file.

 #### Graph Source file (\*.cpp)
-> This is the mandatory string that specify the file (.cpp), where the adf dataflow graph is instantiated.
+> This is the mandatory string that specifies the file (.cpp), where the adf dataflow graph is instantiated.
 This file should contain the main() function, from where the dataflow graph initializes and runs.
 This option is available only when the Source file (\*.cpp) is selected in